GraemeMalcolm/ready2019/Challenge02b.md

 ## Challenge

-There are two elements to this challenge:
+There are three elements to this challenge:

+1. Explore a sample transfer learning model.
-1. Use transfer learning to train a classifier based on an existing model.
+2. Use transfer learning to train a classifier based on an existing model.
-2. Use your model with new data.
+3. Use your model with new data.

+### 1. Explore a sample transfer learning model

+Explore the notes and code in the **02b-Transfer Learning (*framework*).ipynb** notebook in the **ready2019/notebooks** folder to see an example of using transfer learning to train a CNN.

-### 1. Use transfer learning to train a model
+### 2. Use transfer learning to train a model

 Create a new CNN by using *transfer learning* to build a classifier on top of the feature extraction layers defined in an existing model.

 #### Hints

+* Base your initial solution on the code in the sample notebook.
 * You can use any base model supported by your chosen deep learning framework.
-* You should "freeze" the feature extraction layers in the base model to use their existing trained weights - you need only train the custom layers you add for classification.
 * You may need to resize the images to match the size used to train the base model you select.

-### 2. Use your model with new data
+### 3. Use your model with new data

 Use your model to predict the class of at least five images that are not included in the ***gear*** dataset.
 You can use the same five images you found in the previous challenge.